JanSharp/VRCCustomInteractsAndPickups/notes.md

     - [ ] rotation changed event
   - [ ] desktop rotation
   - [x] use text
-  - [ ] api
+  - [x] api
-    - [ ] isHeld
+    - [x] isHeld
+    - [x] heldHand
-    - [ ] heldHand
+    - [ ] setting held items...
-  - [ ] most likely expose the position and rotation offset from the hand to the object (on desktop it would be from the head to the object)
+  - [x] most likely expose the position and rotation offset from the hand to the object (on desktop it would be from the head to the object)
+  - [ ] improve api.
+Just like make it better idk
 - [x] add an fresnel effect to interactive objects when they are in reach
 - [x] when multiple objects are in reach, pick the closest one
   - [x] preferably determined using ray cast distance or some other api to find the closest point on the object